ansys/ansys-tools-common/doc/source/user_guide/index.rst

 User guide
 ==========

-This section explains key concepts for implementing the Ansys tools common in your workflow.
-You can use the Ansys tools common in your examples as well as integrate this library into your own code.
+This section explains key concepts for implementing its set of tools in your PyAnsys workflows.
+You can use these tools in your examples as well as integrate Ansys Common Tools into your own code.

 .. grid:: 1 2 2 2

-    .. grid-item-card:: Ansys tools path
+    .. grid-item-card:: Ansys path tool
         :padding: 2 2 2 2
         :link: ansys_tools_path
         :link-type: doc